 If the inflammation and infection spread through the wall of the appendix, the appendix can rupture, so the infection can spread throughout the abdomen.
 In advanced stages of inflammation when the wall of the appendix begins to break down, gangrenous, perforated, or ruptured, appendicitis can occur.

 Symptoms Of Appendicitis

-- Abdominal pain is at first diffuse and poorly localized and not confined to one spot.
+- Abdominal pain is at first diffuse (spread over a wider area), poorly localized, and not confined to one spot.
 The pain is so difficult to pinpoint that when asked to point to the area of the pain, most people cannot exactly indicate the location.
-Once the peritoneum becomes inflamed, the pain changes and then can be localized clearly to one small abdominal area.
+Once the peritoneum becomes inflamed, the nature of the pain changes and then can be localized clearly to one small abdominal area.
 Generally, this area is between the front of the right hip bone and the belly button of the patient.
 The exact point is known as McBurney's point.
 If the appendix ruptures and the infection spreads throughout the abdomen, the pain diffuses again as the entire abdomen becomes inflamed.